Showing posts with label Wishes. Show all posts

 To be an American

-It was a decade ago, he settled
+It was a decade ago that he settled

-In the land called a ‘flowery life.’
+in the land called a "flowery life"—

-A dream of every Bhutanese,
+a dream of every Bhutanese,

-He was born to a Ngalop’s family
+He was born to a Ngalop family,

-Brought up, educated and survived
+brought up, educated, and survived

 A man has a wish at this age!

-His instinct and roots were Bhutanese
+His instincts and roots were Bhutanese,

-And all his ways
+and all his ways were too.

 He flew.

-After decades in America
+After decades in America,

 He was an American.

-People, land
+People, land,

-He is more incline to a later one.
+He is more inclined to the latter.

-Who am I?
+But who am I?

-On the tip of Americans’ mouth
+On the tip of Americans' tongues,

-not a ‘real’ one;
+not a "real" one.

-Mongoliod, Dravidian, or Arabian?
+Mongoloid, Dravidian, or Arabian?

 Variant cultures in America

-And the buoyant life floated with riches.
+and the buoyant life floated with riches.

-One does care,
+One does care.

 And who cares of life—

-The root?
+the root?

-To have rushing hour is okay.
+To have a rushing hour is okay.

 Sunday, April 6, 2014